Sterbic/CUES/README.md

 - **p:** the probability that a node will infect its neighbors
 - **q:** the probability that a node will recover and become immune
 - **simulations:** the number of simulations to run
+- **out_dir:** the directory where the output will be saved

+For each simulation, CUES will output the iteration in which each node was infected.

 4) Documentation